Parent Resources: Pediatric Crown FAQ

 Are pediatric crowns safe for toddlers and children?

 One potential risk that can sometimes arise is an allergy or sensitivity to the restorative material, particularly the nickel/chromium (Ni-Cr) used in some types of crowns.
 Tell your dentist if your child is allergic to metal or has other allergies.
-Zirconia crowns are an excellent option for patients with metal allergies.
+Pediatric zirconia crowns are an excellent option for patients with metal allergies.

 At what age can you get a crown?

-Your child will start to get baby teeth between six months and a year old, and will have most of their permanent teeth between ages 10 and 12.
-Any time in between, your child could develop tooth decay or softening of tooth enamel, or could accidentally lose a tooth—all situations that might require a crown.
+Your child will start to get baby teeth between six months and a year old, and will have most of their permanent teeth between ages 12 and 13.
+Any time in between, your child could develop tooth decay or softening of tooth enamel, or could accidentally lose a tooth—all situations that might require a dental crown.
 Crowns are routinely used for children as young as two to four years old.
 Your dentist should have a wide selection of pediatric crowns in various sizes to match your child’s tooth.
 The right-sized tooth can ensure that your child can speak and chew properly.
 It will also hold a place to prevent crowding or shifting of the other teeth, and will restore the natural look of your child’s smile.

 Which baby teeth can be crowned?

 Crowns are available to fit all front and back baby teeth.
-Although any type of crown can be used in any position, “white” crowns are usually preferred over stainless steel crowns for front teeth as they closely mimic the appearance of natural teeth.
+Although any type of crown can be used in any position, tooth colored or “white” crowns are usually preferred over stainless steel crowns for front teeth as they closely mimic the appearance of natural teeth.
 Zirconia crowns provide the most natural-looking restorations and are more resistant to staining than plastics or composites.
 Zirconia is also an excellent choice for back teeth because it is resistant to fracture and withstands high bite forces, making it the most durable of all ceramics used for crowns.

 Pediatric dental crown takeaways